Want to participate? Send e-mail to email@example.com

 Prerequisites: Algorithms, Complexity, Datastructures (all at bachelor's level, see for instance the Dutch course pages Datastructures and Complexity).

-Students should register in advance, in December 2017, by personal visit to the organizers (come on, please do this).
+Students should register in advance, in December 2020, by personal visit to the organizers (come on, please do this).
+And answer a question, see above.
 The number of participants is at most 10 (approximately :).

 Students are supposed to present and discuss papers, during class.
 The setup depends on the number

 Every student presents two papers, one in each half of the semester.
 Each presentation takes about 30 minutes, so in a session we have three presentations.
 Next to the oral presentations (using PDF or PowerPoint slides, with the additional help of the blackboard) ± ten page self-contained essays on the subject must be written (in LaTeX; in English/Dutch).
 See here for a template; and this is what it will look like.
 Deadline: one month after the presentation.

 Essays should be improved until students and organizers agree on the contents.
 Students must be present during all sessions, and are supposed to actively take part in the presentations, e.g., ask questions.
 Some form of peer review will be used.
 Immediately after each lecture there is a short discussion between students and organizers, where the presentation is evaluated.
 The first and second meetings are used to make a proper schedule.
 Every student is supposed to choose and present two subjects, one in the first half and one in the second half of the seminar.